WINE PUB/BAR OF THE YEAR

 Taking on a closed and run down pub six years ago, Glen and his team, working with the Daniel Thwaites brewery, has created an operation that is more than just a pub.

-FREEHOUSE OF THE YEAR (Sponsored by The Bar & Pub Show)
+BEST FREEHOUSE (Sponsored by The Bar & Pub Show)

 The Roebuck Inn, Laughton, East Sussex